Meta

 A quick note on your plotted perspective - you may have noticed some of the back lines of your boxes are not vertical - this can happen when there's slight inaccuracies in the lines used to plot the front of the box not going back to the exact vanishing point drawn.
 Something to keep in mind, as you will encounter this again.

 Onto your rough perspective and you've made fairly successful efforts to keep the horizontals parallel and verticals perpendicular to the horizon line.
-You've correctly applied the line extensions and your perspective lands in a really tight margin of error.
+Make sure you're only selectively going over the silhouette of the box if you're going to apply line weight.
+You've correctly applied the line extensions and your perspective lands in a good margin of error.
+I did actually have to double check this exercise because several panels have linework that is so tight that I thought it was done with a ruler and then your perspective was super accurate as well.
+Really nice work.

 Next Steps: